infinum/frontend-handbook/Code Quality/Creating a pull request.md

 -   A description that includes
     -   links to the design files that you used
     -   relevant links to documentation outlining your work
-    -   a screen shoot of a feature or fix you delivered
+    -   a screenshot of a feature or fix you delivered

 The following are extra but highly recommended: